arthurkeeng/nftmint/README.md

 ## Api routes

 FOR LACK OF TIME , ONLY TWO API ROUTES WERE IMPLEMENTED
-  - /api/nfts    - this routes for both get and post requests.
+  - /api/nfts    - this routes for both GET and POST requests.
       The get request on this route gets all the nfts The post request stores the nft metadata on mongodb